pgruetter/sdl-docs/docs/getting-started/joining-departures-and-arrivals.md

       }

 We added a second transformer of the type SQLDfsTransformer.
-It's SQL Code references the result of the first transformer: btl-connected-airports (btl_connected_airports in SparkSQL).
+It's SQL Code references the result of the first transformer: *btl-connected-airports* (remember the underscores, so *btl_connected_airports* in SparkSQL).
 SDL will execute these transformations in the order you defined them, which allows you to chain them together, like we have done.

 In the second SQL-Code, we join the result of the first SQL again with int_airports, but this time using estdepartureairport as key to get the name and coordinates of the departures airport, Bern Airport.
 We also renamed these columns so that they are distinguishable from the names and coordinates of the arrival airports.
-Finally, we put the result into a dataObject called btl-departures-arrivals-airports.
+Finally, we put the result into a dataObject called *btl-departures-arrivals-airports*.

 ## Define output object